-There are many other underlying factor and one of them is the bone spurs which can pinch a nerve causing symptoms like pain and numbness.
+There are many other underlying factors.
+One of them is the bone spurs which can pinch a nerve causing symptoms like pain and numbness.
 This may cause by excessive mechanical pressure from a poor sitting posture.
-According to your description, it seems like your heavy headedness is likely linked to excessive physical stress to the neck causing Spondylosis.
+According to your description, it seems like your heavy headedness is likely linked to excessive physical stress to the neck.
+This would then cause spondylosis.

 - Mobilise the neck joints to give it flexibility and reduce the mechanical pressure over the joints.

 - Some soft tissue work on the muscles may need to be done to reduce your muscle tension.

 - Regular stretching or range of movement exercises to reduce muscle fatigue and maintain flexibility.

 - Ergonomic advise will be given on how to sit properly at work and there will be some training exercises to increase your awareness of your sitting posture so that you can decelerate the degenerative process and prevent the problem from returning.

 It will usually take about 6-8 sessions to have significant improvement on such a case.
 You can refer to this link for more information on neck related headaches.